crealytics/spark-google-analytics/README.md

     .option("queryIndividualDays", "true")
     .load()

-// You need to put dimensions at the beginning
-// and select the date column if using queryIndividualDays df.select("date", "browser", "city", "users").show()
+// You need select the date column if using queryIndividualDays df.select("date", "browser", "city", "users").show()
 ```